angusstong/azure-virtual-machine/azure-vmss/vmss-walkthrough.md

 1. Capture generalized VM with versioning

+   - View VM information

    ![capture-generalized-vm](./media/capture-generalized-vm.png)

+   - Capture the image and store it in image gallery

    ![capture-generalized-vm-p2](./media/capture-generalized-vm-p2.png)

 1. Test the created VM with new VM instance

+   - Find the created image in image gallery

    ![view-captured-img](./media/view-captured-img.png)

+   - Create a new VM from the image

    ![test-custom-img](./media/test-custom-img.png)

+   - View the new VM information

    ![test-custom-img-p2](./media/test-custom-img-p2.png)

+   - Check the connectivity and expected response

    ![test-custom-img-p3](./media/test-custom-img-p3.png)